PM Jacinda Ardern responds to National's claims hers is a Govt of 'good intentions but poor outcomes'

 Prime Minister Jacinda Ardern has hit back at claims from the Opposition that hers is a Government of "good intentions but poor outcomes".

-Earlier today, National Leader Simon Bridges attacked the Government in a speech outlining National's plans for New Zealand.
+National Leader Simon Bridges attacked the Government in a speech yesterday outlining National's plans for New Zealand.

 As well as promising that a National Government would implement no new taxes, he took aim at the cost of living – pointing the finger at the Government.